runxiyu/forge/README.md

 * Copy `forge.scfg` to `/etc/lindenii/forge.scfg` or another reasonable
   location and edit appropriately.

-When email integration is ready and you wish to use email integration, you will need to set up
+When email integration is ready and you wish to use email integration, you may need to set up
 [Lindenii Mail Daemon](https://forge.lindenii.runxiyu.org/lindenii/:/repos/maild/)
 and configure it accordingly.

+Currently, database migrations must be done manually.

 ## Organization